-- 1. Assuming that retention of some portion of the leased land is selected in the Record of Decision (ROD), an arrangement for land retention would occur prior to expiration of the 1964 leases to ensure training is not interrupted.
+- Assuming that retention of some portion of the leased land is selected in the Record of Decision (ROD), an arrangement for land retention would occur prior to expiration of the 1964 leases to ensure training is not interrupted.
 For analysis purposes, it is assumed this would occur in 2029. - 2.
 Continuation of ongoing activities within the State-owned lands retained would occur simultaneously with the land retention.
 If the Army were to retain the State-owned lands via lease, then the Army would comply with lease conditions during the new lease.
 For analysis purposes, it is assumed this would start in 2029 and would last the length of the land retention arrangement or until use of the land for military training is no longer required (see Section 2.4).
-The duration for land retention is not identified because it would be negotiated with the State following completion of this EIS. - Assuming that there is no arrangement for Army retention of one or more areas, lease compliance actions associated with termination of the current lease and clean up and restoration activities would start upon expiration of the current lease and continue until completed or regulatory standards are met, respectively.
+The duration for land retention is not identified because it would be negotiated with the State following completion of this EIS.

+Assuming that there is no arrangement for Army retention of one or more areas, lease compliance actions associated with termination of the current lease would start upon expiration of the current lease and continue until completed.